Repudiation of debt at the Russian Revolution

-In February 1918, after the Russian Revolution, the repudiation of the debt by the Soviet government shocked international finance and triggered unanimous condemnation by the governments of the great powers.
+In February 1918, shortly after the Bolsheviks seized power in the Russian Revolution, their Council of People's Commissars repudiated the sovereign debt and other financial obligations of Russia.
+This position shocked international finance and triggered unanimous condemnation by the governments of the great powers.
 The British, and especially the French, had lost millions of pounds of foreign investment in Russia.

-Revolutionary Russia completely fell out of the world economy and sealed itself up in isolation, which would not be disturbed until the hostilities with other nations during the Second World War.
+Revolutionary Russia completely fell out of the world economy as a result of this development and sealed itself up in isolation, which would not be disturbed until large-scale hostilities broke out with other states during World War II.

 From Tsarist Russia to the 1917 revolution

 The Russian Empire

 In the early 19th century, the Russian Empire turned to the public capital markets and, especially, foreign markets and foreign intermediaries, to regulate and stimulate the growth of its economy, financing its ambition and its development.
 The transformation from a feudal to a capitalist system proceeded little by little and required foreign investment.
 Until then, the Russian economy was mainly dominated by agricultural and local production and thus did not stimulate the creation of a national marketplace.
 Borrowing by the Russian government was important for both European and Russian domestic financial markets.
 It was the government's need to finance its budget deficit that stimulated the progress of the Russian financial system.

 In 1913, foreign investors held 49.7% of Russian government debt and owned nearly 100% of all petroleum fields, 90% of mines, 50% of chemicals and 40% of metallurgical industries.
 This amounted to the largest foreign debt in the world at the time.
 France was the major lender to Russia and French investors financed the creation of iron and steel industries and mining operations.
 In 1914, 80% of the Russian government debt was held in France and 14% in Great Britain.